-10 Expert-Approved Ways to Rock Your First Marathon
+10 Tips To Nail Your First Marathon

 It used to be that marathons were reserved for running fanatics, thought to be a little crazy for voluntarily hitting the pavement for periods of up to five hours.
 But now the 26.2 mile race has moved from a niche workout to more of a bucket list item; even Pamela Anderson is running marathons.
 Races are popping up all across the country and with a little hard work and dedication, more and more runners are signing up for this popular endurance challenge.